elementaire/poe-bulk/README.md

     - The lastest textarea added always gains the focus
     - Click on or focus on a textarea select all the text of the whisper
     - The color of the textarea will change if at least one copy is detected
+- Updates the whisper when the item is updated
+- Removes the textarea when the item is gone or outdated
+- Works with both "Search Listed Item" and "Bulk Item Exchange" tabs
 - Compatible with [POE Trades Companion][3] meaning copying the whisper will send it automatically in the game

 Screenshot